froxxon/Linx/README.md

 - Create a gMSA service account (*with no more than "Domain user" rights, except the need to "*Log on as a service*" on this specific server*)

-- Install and test the gMSA service account (*"install-adserviceaccount gmsa-linx"  and "test-adserviceaccount gmsa-linx*" )
+- Install and test the gMSA service account (*Requires "the feature "Active Directory module for Windows Powershell", "install-adserviceaccount gmsa-linx"  and "test-adserviceaccount gmsa-linx*" )

 - Create two security groups, one for Edit- and one for Admin access to Linx (*and add sufficient members to those*)